Richardaeld/Fat_Racoon_Kitchen/README.md

 + When a feature contains more than 5 entires the list updates to have pagination at the bottom of the list.
 + Each list is given a header of the feature type that is the basis for which recipes follow.
 + Each Recipe displays the name and total recipe time to help users decide what they want to make(At smaller resolutions its just a recipe name).
-+ Users can click on recipe header to go to a page containing only that featured item.
++ Users can click on recipe header to go to a page containing only that featured item set.

 ## Recipe List
 + When a list contains more than 5 entires the list updates to have pagination at the bottom of the list.